Batman v Superman: Dawn of Justice: Themes and analysis

+Director's cut

-An extended cut of the film dubbed the Ultimate Edition was released on home media platforms, alongside the theatrical cut.
-This version received an R rating from the Motion Picture Association of America, for more violence than the PG-13 rated theatrical cut, and is longer by 31 minutes.
-With the release of the Ultimate Edition, which was the director's original version of the film before additional editing, critics noted that the film would have likely been better received with the additional footage.
+An extended cut of the film dubbed the "Ultimate Edition" was released on home media platforms, alongside the theatrical cut.
+This version is longer by 31 minutes, and received an R rating from the Motion Picture Association of America, for more violence than the PG-13 rated theatrical cut.
+Upon the release of the Ultimate Edition, critics noted that the film would have likely been better received with the additional footage.
+Mark Hughes of Forbes stated that "while not everyone changed their 'hated it' ratings to 'loved it' after viewing the new 3-hour edit of the film, it appears most so far are declaring the longer version a big improvement, moving the film out of the 'bad' column and into the 'good.'".
+He also stated that the film's reputation would improve with future retrospect, and with the director's cut, "that process got underway even faster than [he] expected when the ultimate edition got its one-night theatrical release."
 Ben Kendrick of Screen Rant stated that while it was more "intelligible", character portrayal was not "fundamentally changed" and "for viewers who didn't like Man of Steel or Batman v Superman for larger reasons, such as tone, approach, and the darker characterization of DC's most iconic heroes, the Ultimate Edition is only a longer... version of a film that... is likely to remain divisive, even if the final product is a better film."
 Phil Owens of TheWrap called it an improvement upon the original cut, writing, "Lo and behold somehow Batman v Superman: Dawn of Justice has become something that approaches a functional movie.
 In the process, it only makes the original cut even more inexplicable and terrible."

+Home video

 On the home video sales chart, the film debuted in first place for the week ending July 24, 2016.
 In the United States, it made $23.4 million in DVD sales and $58.9 million in Blu-ray sales, for an estimated total of $82.4 million.
+The film was the seventh best-selling video title of 2016.